mulshine/OOPS/README.md

 # OOPS
+OOPS has passed and reincarnated in the form of [LEAF](https://github.com/spiricom/LEAF/).
+Check it out!

 A C library for Audio synthesis and processing, written using semi-OOP style, created by Mike Mulshine and Jeff Snyder.

 The library consists of a set of high-level audio synthesis components (Oscillators, Filters, Envelopes, Delays, Reverbs, and other Utilities) and a central registry system, the OOPS Core, which manages components and provides access to important system-wide audio settings like the sample rate.
 Components are all statically allocated (1) at compile-time as part of the OOPS core.